Today, we will show the review and teardown process of the Lenovo ThinkPad PD 65W PD adapter.

 https://imgur.com/a/S94Qwn7

-So can this charger reach the 65w or its less than the mentionned wattage ?
+So, can this charger reach 65W, or is it less than the mentioned wattage?